Twentieth Century and Contemporary PoetsTwentieth Century and Contemporary Poets

 Gerald Dawe (b.1952)

-Gerald Dawe was born in Belfast and educated at Orangefield School and at the University of Ulster.
-In 1974 he moved to the west coast of Ireland where he lived and taught at University College Galway for many years.
-He has lived in Dublin since 1992.
+Gerald Dawe was born in Belfast in 1952 and educated at Orangefield Boys’ School and at Ulster University.
+In 1974 he moved to the west coast of Ireland where he lived and taught at University College Galway (1974-1988).
+He was appointed Lecturer in English at Trinity College Dublin in 1988 and has lived in Dublin since 1992.
 Dawe’s first collection of poems, Sheltering Places (Blackstaff), was published in 1978.
 His second collection, The Lundys Letter (1985), published by The Gallery Press, was awarded the Macaulay Fellowship.
 His Selected Poems appeared in 2012.
-Dawe’s most recent collections are Mickey Finn’s Air (2014), and Early Poems (2015), also published by Gallery.
-In addition to his poetry, Dawe has edited various anthologies of poetry and literary criticism.
-He has written a quartet of literary and cultural studies, which are published by Lagan Press.
-These include a memoir, My Mother City (2009), The World as Province: Selected Prose 1980-2008 (2009), and Conversations: Poets and Poetry 1981-2010 (2011).
-His most recent memoir is The Stoic Man (2015), also from The Lagan Press.
-Most recently, Dawe has authored a unique study of war and revolution and their impact on the writing lives of Irish poets and novelists from WW1 and the Easter Rising through the War of Independence to the Civil War, WW11 and the Northern “Troubles,” Of War and War’s Alarms (2015), published by Cork University Press.
+Dawe’s most recent collections are Mickey Finn’s Air (2014), and Early Poems (2015).
+In addition to his poetry, Dawe has edited various anthologies of poetry and literary criticism including Earth Voices Whispering: Irish poetry of war (2008) and The Cambridge Companion to Irish Poets (2018).
+He has also authored a unique study of war and revolution and their impact on the writing lives of Irish poets and novelists from WW1 and the Easter Rising through the War of Independence to the Civil War, WW11 and the Northern “Troubles,” Of War and War’s Alarms (2015).
+His other publications include In Another World: Van Morrison & Belfast (2017) and The Wrong Country: Essays on Modern Irish Writing (2018).

-His many awards include a Hawthornden International Writers Fellowship and a Moore Institute Fellowship.
-He has held visiting professorships at Boston College and Villanova University, and an archive of his papers is held at the Burns Library, Boston College.
-Dawe is Professor of English and Fellow of Trinity College, Dublin and founder-director of the Oscar Wilde Centre at Trinity College.
+His various awards include a Hawthornden International Writers Fellowship and a Moore Institute Fellowship, NUI, Galway.
+He has held visiting professorships at Boston College and Villanova University, and was a visiting scholar at Pembroke College, Cambridge (2016-17).
+An archive of his papers is held at the Burns Library, Boston College.
+Dawe was Professor of English and Fellow of Trinity College, Dublin until his retirement in 2017.
+He lives in Dun Laoghaire, County Dublin.

 Nuala Ní Dhomhnaill (b.1952)